A Full Checklist of Questions To Ask Your Breeder Before Buying A Puppy

 Puppies nibble and those teeth are sharp!
 Put your finger in your puppies mouth and let him bite you.
 When they do, pull back your finger and squeal ‘ouch’ and whimper a little.
 Take note of your puppies reaction.
 They should stop a little and think about what’s just happened – this shows a real understanding of human interaction and a good level of emotional intelligence.

-So there you go – a lot to think about huh!
+So there you go – my list of what to ask when buying a puppy.
+A lot to think about huh?!
 Why not bookmark this page or copy my tips into a note on your phone so you can tick them off one by one.
 When I was looking for Toby I had a set email with all my questions ready to send out to all the breeders that caught my eye.
 You soon get a feel for whether someone is genuine or not – just have your wits about you and don’t forget you can also find puppies in your local adoption shelter too!

 One year on and I’ve got the happiest (and cheekiest) puppy there is which I like to put down to all my research, care and training in those vital early months.